-In fact, if you decide to freeze your mangoes, they can last up to 12 months!
-They last for 5 to 7 days in the refrigerator.
+In fact, if you decide to freeze mangoes, they can last up to 12 months versus just 5 to 7 days in the refrigerator.

 Choosing the Best Mangoes

-Check for the smell, too.
-Ripe mangoes have a sweet scent right at the stem-end.
+- The Smell – Ripe mangoes have a sweet scent right at the stem end.

 How to Store Mangoes

 Proper storage of mangoes depends on whether they are ripe or unripe.

 Store unripe mangoes at room temperature to allow them to ripen.
 Place them in plastic bags or jars with airflow to keep them safe from pests.